kyma-incubator/compass/docs/compass/04-01-installation.md

   serviceAccount:
     create: true
     name: "ory-gcloud-sqlproxy"
-    # use workload identity SA to atuhenticate to GCP; more details https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity
+    # use workload identity service account to authenticate to Google Cloud Platform; more details https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity
-    # Remove the annotation if you are using the GCP SA JSON
+    # Remove the annotation if you are using the Google Cloud Platform service account JSON
     annotations:
       iam.gke.io/gcp-service-account: ${GCP_SA}
   cloudsql: